Speaker wire seems like such a dull subject, right?

 Try to make it roughly the same, but don’t lose any sleep if it’s not exactly right.

-In theory, you might get a slightly different sound from two speakers if one has a different impedance in the cable run.
+Theoretically, you might get a slightly different sound between speakers if one has a much longer cable running to it.

 But it’s unlikely to make much difference in the real world.